-EPSON[®], Instant Off[®], and PowerLite[®] are registered trademarks, and EPSON Exceed Your Vision is a registered logomark of Seiko Epson Corporation.
+EPSON®, EasyMP®, and PowerLite® are registered trademarks, and EPSON Exceed Your Vision is a registered logomark of Seiko Epson Corporation.

-Accolade[®] and PrivateLine[®] are registered trademarks; Duet[TM] and SizeWise[TM] are trademarks; and Epson Store[TM] and Extra Care[TM] are service marks of Epson America, Inc.
+Accolade® and PrivateLine® are registered trademarks; DuetTM and SizeWiseTM are trademarks; and Extra CaresM is a service mark of Epson America, Inc.

-Mac and Mac OS are trademarks of Apple Inc., registered in the U.S. and other countries.
+Mac and OS X are trademarks of Apple Inc., registered in the U.S. and other countries.